cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

 plugins=(brew kubectl git python tmux vault terraform)
 ```

-Once you relad you shell, you have a ton of new Aliases.
+Once those plugins are installed and the shell is reloaded, a ton of new Aliases are created.
 Use `alias` command to list them all.
 Here are a few:

 ```bash
 alias | grep git